 So our verdict?
 Don’t choose one over the other, visit them both - combine a beach stay in KwaZulu Natal with a city stay in Cape Town and experience the best of both worlds (and properties).

-If you are interested in visiting either of the properties mentioned in this blog then get in touch with our experts by calling 020 7843 3500 or emailing firstname.lastname@example.org
+If you're interested in visiting either of the properties mentioned get in touch with our experts by calling 020 7843 3500 or email us at email@example.com

 Please complete the below details so that we can forward you a personalised holiday quotation